konratp/uchicago-data-visualization/README.md

 athletics and swimming, or number of points played and/or won in a tennis match, is not a very fruitful approach, since men and women are naturally built differently and have different physical abilities.
-So we thought of a tracking not the average performance of a player (viz. a first-order variable), but fluctuations in the performance (viz., a second-order variable).
-In other words, how consistently does a player play at her/his level, irrespective of what that level might be.
+So we thought of a tracking not the average performance (viz. a first-order variable), but fluctuations in the performance (viz., a second-order variable).

 ## Data

 The data we’re using comes from Jeff Sackmann’s GitHub page.
-In the [data folder](../../tree/main/data), there are two folders, one containing the data for the [men’s ATP tour](../../tree/main/data/atp), and one containing the data for the [women’s WTA tour](../../tree/main/data/wta).
+In the [data folder](../data), there are two folders, one containing the data for the [men’s ATP](../data/atp), and one containing the data for the [women’s WTA](data/wta).
 Both folders contain separate .csv files for matches (by year, starting in 1968/1980 for ATP and WTA, respectively) and rankings (by decade, starting in the 1970s/1980s for ATP and WTA, respectively).
 To learn more about the variables contained in the data